acro5piano/signed-graphql/README.md

 GraphQL is a great tool, but the query is open to public by default.
 Of course, we should set GraphQL server secure by server-side logic.
 However, we may not confortable if someone find a security hole and query it.

-With Graphql Encrypt, we can hide our query completely, and accept only signed queries.
+With signed-graphql, we can verify that our queries is made by specific people, and accept only signed queries.

 # Install

 ```
-npm install --save-dev graphql-encrypt
+npm install --save-dev signed-graphql
 ```

 or if you use yarn:

 ```
-yarn add -D graphql-encrypt
+yarn add -D signed-graphql
 ```

 # Usage